 \section{Conclusion}

-In this paper, we introduce {\em VisionLaw}, a bilevel optimization framework that infers interpretable intrinsic dynamics directly from visual observations by jointly optimizing the constitutive law and its material parameters.
-At the upper level, LLMs are prompted to propose and refine constitutive hypotheses.
-Meanwhile, a decoupled evolution strategy is introduced to reduce the complexity of jointly searching over elastic and plastic components and to improve the quality of the solutions.
-At the lower level, material parameters are optimized based on visual supervision, while evaluation and feedback on the consistency of intrinsic dynamics are provided to guide the upper-level evolution.
+In this paper, we propose {\em VisionLaw}, a bilevel optimization framework that infers interpretable intrinsic dynamics directly from visual observations by jointly optimizing the symbolic constitutive law and its material parameters.
+At the upper level, knowledgeable LLMs are prompted to generate and refine symbolic constitutive laws, thereby introducing physical inductive biases into constitutive evolution.
+Meanwhile, a decoupled evolution strategy is introduced to reduce the complexity of jointly searching and to improve the solution quality.
+At the lower level, material parameters are optimized under visual supervision, while evaluation and feedback on intrinsic dynamics consistency are provided to guide the upper-level evolution.
 This closed-loop design effectively bridges the gap between visual data and physical nature, achieving a balance between interpretability, physical plausibility, and generalization.
-Experimental results show that our method accurately captures intrinsic dynamics from visual observations and generalizes effectively to novel scenarios for 4D interaction.
+Experimental results show that our method accurately captures intrinsic dynamics from visual observations and generalizes well to novel scenarios for 4D interaction.